Submissions

 1. Text

-Text should not be longer than 40000 characters including spaces and footnotes (excluding illustration captions).
-In justified cases Authors can exceed the indicated length of an article by 10%.
+Text should not be longer than 45000 characters including spaces, footnotes and bibliography (excluding illustration captions).
 Text should be written in 12 point Times New Roman font, with 1.5 space.

 Please write your name and surname at the top of the first page, above the title of the article.